Rick Chavolla Trustee, Consultant, Board Chair for the AICH

 Sara grew up in Telluride with a deep rooted love for the natural world from her botanist mother who always had a love for science.
 After graduating from the Telluride Mountain School in 2013 she left Colorado to go to Whitman College in Walla Walla, WA where she graduated with a BA in Geology.
 During college Sara became devoted to rafting and spent most of her falls rafting the Salmon River in Idaho.
 After being a ski instructor for a winter in Steamboat Springs, Sara moved back to Telluride full time where she is now working for the Telluride Science Research Center.

-Art Goodtimes – Trustee, San Miguel County Commissioner Emeritus, Poet
+Art Goodtimes – Trustee, San Miguel County Commissioner Emeritus, Poet, Talking Gourds poetry program co-director and Mushroom Festival poet-in-residence

-Art retired in 2017 after serving for 20 years on the San Miguel County Board of Commissioners, the first Green Party county commissioner in Colorado.
-A co-founder of the local enviro group, the Sheep Mountain Alliance, he has won numerous awards and been a member of dozens of boards and commissions on the local, regional, state and even national levels.
-Twice director of the local arts council in Telluride, he has also worked as a pre-school teacher and as a director in California, as well as a journalist, editor, and now op-ed columnist for Telluride’s The Watch, Cortez’s monthly Four Corners Free Press and the on-line weekly MontroseMirror.com.
+Art retired in 2017 after serving for 20 years on the San Miguel County Board of Commissioners, the first and only Green Party county commissioner in Colorado.
+A co-founder of the local enviro group, the Sheep Mountain Alliance, he has won numerous environmental awards and been a member of dozens of boards and commissions on the local, regional, state and even national levels.
+Twice director of the local arts council in Telluride, he has also worked as a pre-school teacher/director in California, as well as a journalist, editor, and now weekly op-ed columnist for the on-line MontroseMirror.com and monthly for Cortez’s print newspaper, the Four Corners Free Press.

 Evan Iverson – Trustee, Mathematician/Scientist